When planning a project, you can team up with other groups in the Rotary family to widen the scope of your project or make a bigger impact.

 Rotaract is Rotary’s global network of young adults ages 18 to 30.
 By collaborating with Rotaractors, you invite fresh perspectives to your service project and develop connections with the next generation of Rotary leaders.
 If your club doesn’t sponsor a Rotaract club, ask your district how to find the club in a university or community near you.
 For project ideas, read about some outstanding Rotaract projects.

-Rotarian Action Groups can help Rotary clubs and districts plan and carry out service projects.
+Rotary Action Groups can help clubs and districts plan and carry out service projects.
 Each group has a specific area of expertise.
-They are autonomous, international groups organized by committed Rotarians, their family members, and Rotaractors.
-View a list of Rotarian Action Groups and contact them directly to find out how you can join or partner on a project.
+They are autonomous, international groups organized by professionals from a specific sector.
+View a list of Rotary Action Groups and contact them directly to find out how you can join or partner on a project.

 Rotary Community Corps